xiabob/Raw-Alchemy/README.md

     *   **macOS**: `/Library/Application Support/Adobe/CameraRaw/LensProfiles/1.0/`

 2.  **Run the conversion script.**
-    The script is located in the `src/raw_alchemy/vendor/lensfun/` directory.
+    The script is located in the apps/ directory of the lensfun project.
 You will need Python installed to run it.

     Open your terminal, navigate to the Raw Alchemy project directory, and run the appropriate script for your OS: